ruby-concurrency/concurrent-ruby/docs-source/channel.md

 ## Channel Synchronization

 The main purpose of channels is to synchronize operations across goroutines.
-One common pattern for this is to created a `capacity: 1` buffered channel which is used to signal that work is complete.
+One common pattern for this is to create a `capacity: 1` buffered channel which is used to signal that work is complete.
 The following example calls a `worker` function on a goroutine and passes it a "done" channel.
 The main thread then calls `take` on the "done" channel and blocks until signaled.

 ```ruby
 def worker(done_channel)